-FALL 2013 CLASSROOM ENHANCEMENT GRANTS: Designed to enrich the academic experience for the students by providing faculty resources to be used in or out of the classroom that tie in directly with the material in the course.
-The fall semester deadline has passed; the FALL semester deadline is SEPTEMBER 9, 2013.
+SPRING 2014 CLASSROOM ENHANCEMENT GRANTS: Designed to enrich the academic experience for the students by providing faculty resources to be used in or out of the classroom that tie in directly with the material in the course.
+The fall semester deadline has passed; the SPRING semester deadline is JANUARY 24, 2014.

 Forms for Classroom Enhancement Grants